New Search

 Study-Abroad Options

 Students at the School of Journalism can take advantage of various Study Abroad programs offered by the University of Arizona.
 These programs offer multiple locations, providing students with diverse opportunities for international learning experiences.
+School of Journalism faculty also sometimes teach journalism classes abroad, including in Costa Rica and Orvieto, Italy.

 Graduate Programs